saylesss88/nix-book/src/vcs/jujutsu.md

 about a new way of doing Version Control that is actually less complex and easier to mentally map out in my opinion.

+Jujutsu is a new front-end to Git, and it's a new design for distributed version control. --jj init

 You can use jujutsu (jj) with existing Git repositories with one command.
 `jj git init --colocate` or `jj git init --git-repo /path/to/git_repository`.
 The native repository format for jj is still a work in progress so people